JorjaFox/library/_source/_recaps/csi/the-twin-paradox.md

 * Sara checks on Greg after he's injured on the scene.

 ## Quotes
-**Stokes** reading 'People Lie, Follow the Evidence'?
+**Stokes:** reading 'People Lie, Follow the Evidence'?
-**Sidle** We're really good at that.
+**Sidle:** We're really good at that.

 * * *

-**Sidle** You did the best you could.
+**Sidle:** You did the best you could.
 You need to know that.
 In time, you will know that.
 As for how you live with what happened, I wish I knew the answer to that.